jimeh/emacs-builds/README.md

 ## Untrusted Application

-Currently builds are not signed or notarized, meaning macOS cannot verify Emacs.app came from a trusted developer, and by default you are not even given the option to trust the app and open it anyway.
+Currently builds are not signed or notarized, meaning macOS cannot verify Emacs.app came from a trusted developer, and by default you are not given and option to trust the app and open it.

-Simplest way around this: Instead of double-clicking on Emacs.app in Finder, right-click (or control-click) on Emacs and select "Open".
-You will then be given the same warning as before, with a "Open" button now available to open the app anyway.
+Simplest way around this is to right-click (or control-click) on the Emacs app in Finder and select "Open".
+You will then be given the same warning as before, but with a "Open" button now available to trust and open the app.
 After that you can open the application like normal without any warnings.

 ## To-Do